omarbin/Digital-electronics-2/README.md

 - **LCD screen**

     This module is similar to the LCD screen we have used for the semester.

-    You can find the explanations on ['*Mr.Fryza GitHub*'](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/06-lcd).
+    You can find the explanations on ['*Mr.Fryza's GitHub*'](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/06-lcd).

 - **LEDs**

     This module is similar to the LEDs we have used for the semester.

-    You can find the explanations on ['*Mr.Fryza GitHub*'](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/02-leds).
+    You can find the explanations on ['*Mr.Fryza's GitHub*'](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/02-leds).

 ## Code description and simulations
 Write your text here.